energyjs/moma/README.md

 # An Analysis of the MoMA's Collection by Race and Gender
 This project uses the MoMA's public dataset to develop an understanding of the MoMA's artwork acquisitions by race and gender.

+To jump straight into the analysis, checkout the notebook: [/code/analysis.ipynb](/code/analysis.ipynb)

 ## Overview
 In this project, we will try to understand the MoMA's collection from the standpoint of demographic and geographic diversity, and identify any trends in the MoMA's collecting tendencies with regards to race and gender.